 The emission intensity for FAME and HVO processing can vary quite dramatically based on energy sources and their origin.
-For instance, the steam and electricity used for the HVO process is assumed to be fossil fuel derived, which could be substituted with a renewable energy source to lower emissions (Neste, for instance, use renewable energy sources at their Finnish refinery.53).
+For instance, the steam and electricity used for the HVO process is assumed to be fossil fuel derived, which could be substituted with a renewable energy source to lower emissions (Neste, for instance, use renewable energy sources at their Finnish refinery.).
 The hydrogen is also assumed to be grey, meaning produced from natural gas, which could be substituted with green hydrogen when it becomes more readily available.

-Levelised Production cost comparison between FAME and HVO (AUD/GJ) Levelised carbon emission intensity comparison between FAME and HVO (g CO2-e/GJ)
+Levelised production cost comparison between FAME and HVO (AUD/GJ)